 Why Community Cat Programs?

 All of Best Friends’ CCPs vaccinate program cats with the FVRCP vaccine (the “distemper vaccine,” which protects against feline viral rhinotracheitis, calicivirus and panleukopenia) and the rabies vaccine (even though rabies in cats is extremely rare).
 Considering the minimal costs involved (assuming the vaccines are purchased in bulk from the manufacturer) and the enormous public health benefit, this is a practice every CCP should consider.
+As vaccination against rabies is becoming more common, many TNR programs are now adopting the acronym TNVR to emphasize this important public health component.

 P.J.
 Wolf, 2015.
 “New Survey Reveals Widespread Support for Trap-Neuter-Return.”
 Faunalytics.org. https://faunalytics.org/new-survey-reveals-widespread-support-for-trap-neuter-return/